 Problem / thesis CRC#18 addresses the lack of data-informed product evaluation methods in construction, through the benchmarking of nine long-span, low carbon floor systems.
-The key outcomes of the research point towards a logic and workflow that could be applied to any productised building element, involving: - product mapping according to material and element type - visualisation of high level benchmarking findings for use during early building design - synthesis of detailed benchmarking findings to enable transparent discussion of decision priorities This framework can be used as the basis for: further product benchmarking; evaluation and selection of most suitable products given an explicit set of selection priorities; and future product design development.
-List of partners:
+Outcomes The key outcomes of the research point towards a logic and workflow that could be applied to any productised building element, involving: - product mapping according to material and element type - visualisation of high level benchmarking findings for use during early building design - synthesis of detailed benchmarking findings to enable transparent discussion of decision priorities This framework can be used as the basis for: further product benchmarking; evaluation and selection of most suitable products given an explicit set of selection priorities; and future product design development.
+Project Outcomes: https://building4pointzero.org/projects/long-span-low-carbon-floor-systems-scoping-study/ List of partners: